 In order to market our future products in the EEA (which is comprised of the 27 Member States of the European Union plus Norway, Iceland and Liechtenstein) and many other jurisdictions, we must obtain regulatory approvals from such jurisdictions.
 More precisely, in the EEA, medicinal products can only be commercialized after obtaining a Marketing Authorization, or MA.
-There are two types of marketing authorizations:
+Our current product candidates would be subject to a centralized MA that would be granted by the European Commission.

-- the Community MA, which is issued by the European Commission through the Centralized Procedure, based on the opinion of the Committee for Medicinal Products for Human Use of the European Medicines Agency, or EMA, and which is valid throughout the entire territory of the EEA.
-The Centralized Procedure is mandatory for certain types of products, such as biotechnology medicinal products, orphan medicinal products and medicinal products indicated for the treatment of AIDS, cancer, neurodegenerative disorders, diabetes, autoimmune and viral diseases.
-The Centralized Procedure is optional for products containing a new active substance not yet authorized in the EEA, or for products that constitute a significant therapeutic, scientific or technical innovation or which are in the interest of public health in the European Union; and - National MAs, which are issued by the competent authorities of the Member States of the EEA and only cover their respective territory, are available for products not falling within the mandatory scope of the Centralized Procedure.
-Where a product has already been authorized for marketing in a Member State of the EEA, this National MA can be recognized in another Member State through the Mutual Recognition Procedure.
-If the product has not received a National MA in any Member State at the time of application, it can be approved simultaneously in various Member States through the Decentralized Procedure.
+The EU centralized MA, which is issued by the European Commission through the Centralized Procedure, based on the opinion of the Committee for Medicinal Products for Human Use of the European Medicines Agency, or EMA, is valid throughout the entire territory of the EEA.
+The Centralized Procedure is mandatory for certain types of products, such as biotechnology medicinal products, advanced therapeutic medicinal products, orphan medicinal products and medicinal products indicated for the treatment of HIV or AIDS, cancer, neurodegenerative disorders, diabetes, autoimmune and viral diseases.
+The Centralized Procedure is optional for products containing a new active substance not yet authorized in the EEA, or for products that constitute a significant therapeutic, scientific or technical innovation or which are in the interest of public health in the European Union.
+Further, gene therapy medicinal products, somatic cell therapy medicinal products and tissue-engineered medicinal products are additionally governed by Regulation (EC) No 1394/2007 on ATMPs, Directive 2004/23/EC and its implementing Directives governing the collection and use of human cells and tissues where applicable, Directive 2002/98/EC and its implementing Directives governing the collection and use of human blood where applicable, and the EC's and EMA's related guidance including GMP for (investigational) ATMPs.

-Under the above-described procedures, before granting the MA, the EMA or the competent authorities of the Member States of the EEA make an assessment of the risk-benefit balance of the product on the basis of scientific criteria concerning its quality, safety and efficacy.
+Under the above-described procedures, before granting the MA, the EMA makes an assessment of the risk-benefit balance of the product on the basis of scientific criteria concerning its quality, safety and efficacy.